angrybacon/doomsday-wiki/markdown/articles/2022/04/15/axion-mega-brum.md

 forthcoming so I jam.
 Force of Negation meets Doomsday.
 Force meets Force.
 Force of Negation 2 meets Force.
-Curses! :card[Emry, Lurker of the Loch] generates an obscene amount of advantage but I still have a lot of time as no threats are found however eventualy :card[Chalice of the Void] x2 drop and a Saga starts to crank up and the perfect run attempt is ended.
+Curses! :card[Emry, Lurker of the Loch] generates an obscene amount of advantage but I still have a lot of time as no threats are found however eventually :card[Chalice of the Void] x2 drop and a Saga starts to crank up and the perfect run attempt is ended.
 Big oofs but well deserved to Autumn who got to and split the finals so congrats to them!